canonical/maubot-operator/docs/explanation/charm-architecture.md

 ```bash
 juju config maubot public-url=myserver.myserver.com
 ```
-2. A `config-changed` event is emitted
+2. A `config-changed` event is emitted.
 3. Event handlers are defined in the charm's framework observers.
 An example looks like the following:
 ```python
 self.framework.observe(self.on.config_changed, self._on_config_changed)